Our 2022-2023 AmeriCorps State Grantees

 Location: Baltimore City and Baltimore, Montgomery, and Prince George’s Counties

 AmeriCorps members serving with Maryland New Americans Opportunity Program provide programming in financial education, citizenship support, legal support, and youth education.
 AmeriCorps members help economically disadvantaged Marylanders, including low-income immigrants and Latinos, gain financial literacy, achieve citizenship, and, in the case of youth, achieve improved educational outcomes and college and career readiness.
 AmeriCorps members also engage volunteers in support of these activities.
-Apply to be an AmeriCorps member.

 Maryland Reading Corps – The Literacy Lab